abinit/abinit/doc/tutorial/tdepes.md

 The python code has generated the following files:

 **temperature_1.txt**
-: This text file contains the zero-point motion (ZPM) correction at each k-point for each band.
+: This text file contains the zero-point motion renormalization (ZPR) at each k-point for each band.
   It also contain the evolution of each band with temperature at k=$\Gamma$.
   At the end of the file, the Fan/DDW contribution is also reported.

 **temperature_1_EP.nc**
 : This netcdf file contains a number for each k-point, for each band and each temperature.
-The real part of this number is the ZPM correction and the imaginary part is the lifetime.
+The real part of this number is the ZPR correction and the imaginary part is the lifetime.

 <!--